Dang-Dinh-NGUYEN/fr-graph-based_biaffine_semantic_parser/README.md

 ---

 ## Libraries and dependencies
-Before using this semantic parser, make sure that all necessary libraries and dependencies exist/installed by running the following command :
+Before using this semantic parser, make sure that all necessary libraries and dependencies are installed by running the following command :

 ````shell
 pip install -r requirements.txt